Student Success Initiatives at Atlantic Cape

 New Partnership with Wildwood High School

-Atlantic Cape is closely partnering with Wildwood School District to
+Atlantic Cape closely partnered with Wildwood School District to

 implement a grant received by Wildwood School District from the New

 Jersey Department of Education.
-The grant program is titled, "College
+The grant program was titled, "College

 and Career Readiness: A Partnership Between New Jersey High Schools

 and Community Colleges."
-The grant began in October 2015 and will
+The grant began in October 2015 and extended through August 2016.
+The funding was made available

 through the U.S. Department of Education, as administered by the State